 - A Book on Costa Rican Wildlife and Birds: Costa Rica is home to extraordinary wildlife, including some very rare birds.
 Consider investing in an illustrated guidebook to make your nature walks more exciting, plus the kids will love it too.
 You can also carry flash cards and make an educational trip.

 Other than the stuff we’ve mentioned, we hope you don’t forget important travel documents such as your passport and driver’s license (you may need this if you wish to rent a car.
+In case you lose your passport you can apply for a us passport application form online without any hindrance.

 Is there something you’d like to add to our Costa Rica Packing List?